luismedel/bluish/README.md

 The CI/CD/automation tool I use for my personal projects.

+Why use a rock-solid tool when you can code your own crappy Make alternative?

 ## Features

 - YAML-based declarative approach (not that I love YAML, but...)
 - Githubactions-esque philosphy, but way simpler.
+In fact, Bluish is nearer to Make than to GA.
 - Simple as fuck.
 I only add new actions whenever I need them.

 ## Example